Red Rocks Amphitheater: A Colorado Icon

 Red Rocks Colorado

-Colorado is proud to be the home of an abundance of wonders, both natural and man-made, but perhaps the culmination of both of those parts is best seen in Red Rocks Amphitheater, a name that music lovers far and wide hold close to their hearts.
+Colorado is proud to be the home of an abundance of wonders, both natural and man-made, but perhaps the culmination of both of those parts is best seen in Red Rocks Amphitheater, also a National Historic Landmark, and a name that music lovers far and wide hold close to their hearts.

 From Garden of the Angels to a World-Class Venue